CyberMiles/blog/content/post/20200423-ewasm-testnet-en.md

 categories: ["en"]
 ---

-A NEW public EWASM test net based on Second State's virtual machine technology and blockchain software for the CyberMiles public blockchain just launched.
-CYBERMILES becomes the world's first public blockchain to support Ethereum's next-generation virtual machine.
+A NEW public EWASM test net based on Second State's virtual machine technology and CyberMiles public blockchain software just launched.
+CYBERMILES becomes one of the world's first public blockchains to support Ethereum's next-generation virtual machine.
 Developers can deploy the new Ewasm smart contract by running the Ethereum's next-generation virtual machine on the new [Ewasm test net](https://docs.secondstate.io/devchain/getting-started/cybermiles-ewasm-testnet) of CyberMiles.

 ![CyberMiles Ewasm TestNet](/images/20200423-ewasm-testnet-01.png)